ghsharma/Spotify-clone/README.md

 ## Glimpse of the project

-To get a overview of the frontend of the project, you can go the SCREENNSHOTS folder in the above files.
+To get a overview of the frontend of the project, you can go the SCREENSHOTS folder in the above files and download the images.

 ## Getting started